java/lab-jdk-tools/C_bday_jwebserver/README.md

 * `src/test/java`: The source code for unit tests and integration tests.
 * `src/snippets`: The JSON snippets folder.

+At any time, you can search or look on [https://dev.java/learn/jvm/tool/jwebserver/](https://dev.java/learn/jvm/tool/jwebserver/) to learn more about `jwebserver`.

 ## **Lab Activity No 1**: Simulate a client-server setup